“Thou shalt not be a perpetrator, thou shalt not be a victim, and thou shalt never, but never be a bystander.” ― Yehuda Bauer

 In the wake of the attack, I heard my community’s resounding cry of solidarity with all the victims of gun violence.
 Naptown Strong!
 We love you, Annapolis!
 And just like every other school, church, concert, movie theater and community affected by gun violence, we are striving to put the pieces back together from a horror that will forever inform our narrative.
 Enough is enough!
 Prayers and thoughts must be followed with action!

 Annapolis and the Capital Gazette will not be defeated by violence.
 In the immediate aftermath of the shooting, the staff at the Gazette refused to be silenced.
 “I can tell you this: We are putting out at damn paper tomorrow,” tweeted reporter Chase Cook.
 And they did.
 Let us all be inspired by the courage and the conviction of these journalists.

 Resources from ACA relating to gun violence and trauma for, both counselors and consumers: counseling.org/knowledge-center/gun-violence-trauma-resources

 Cheryl Fisher is a licensed clinical professional counselor in private practice in Annapolis, Maryland.
-She is affiliate faculty for Loyola and Fordham Universities.
-Her research interests include examining sexuality and spirituality in young women with advanced breast cancer, nature-informed therapy and geek therapy.
-Contact her at email@example.com.
+She is director and assistant professor for Alliant International University California School of Professional Psychology’s online MA in Clinical Counseling.
+Her research interests include examining sexuality and spirituality in young women with advanced breast cancer; nature-informed therapy: and geek therapy.
+She may be contacted at firstname.lastname@example.org.

 Opinions expressed and statements made in articles appearing on CT Online should not be assumed to represent the opinions of the editors or policies of the American Counseling Association.